spacetelescope/jwst/docs/jwst/introduction.rst

 and data files.
 The references files, unless explicitly overridden, are provided through CRDS.

-The data files, such as the exposure FITS files and associations, are all presumed to be co-resident: They will all be located within the same directory.
-This input directory is presumed to be the same as where the primary input file is located.
+The input data files - the exposure FITS files, association JSON files and input catalogs - are presumed to all be in the same directory as the primary input file.
+Sometimes the primary input is an association JSON file, and sometimes it is an exposure FITS file.

 Output File Names
 =================